Most Common Types of Antibiotics and Their Uses

 • Sarecycline

-Pregnant or breastfeeding women and children below 12 years of age should not use tetracyclines as they can experience stains on their teeth.
+Pregnant or breastfeeding women and children under 12 should avoid tetracyclines, as they may cause teeth staining.

 Other potential side effects of tetracycline include: